 requires_grad set to

 The "grad" in

-w.grad is short for gradient, which is another term for derivative.
-The term gradient is primarily used while dealing with vectors and matrices.
+w.grad stands for gradient, which is another term for derivative, used mainly when dealing with matrices.

-Numpy is a popular open-source library used for mathematical and scientific computing in Python.
-It enables efficient operations on large multi-dimensional arrays and has a vast ecosystem of supporting libraries, including:
+Numpy is a popular open source library used for mathematical and scientific computing in Python.
+It enables efficient operations on large multi-dimensional arrays, and has a large ecosystem of supporting libraries:

 Here's how we create an array in Numpy: